ZuriaTahir-18/pagespeed-insights-monitor/README.md

 ### 4. Authentication (Google Sheets)
 For security reasons, the credentials.json file is not included in this repository.

 In Google Cloud Console, create a Service Account.

 Download the JSON Key for that service account.
 Rename the downloaded file to credentials.json and move it into the project folder.

 Important: Copy the "Service Account Email" and Share your Google Sheet with this email as an Editor.

+### 5. Running the Script
+Start the monitor by running:

+python main.py